History and Purpose

 - Community building occurs outside the classroom using online formats.

-The EXCEL degree programs are designed to meet these objectives:
+Trinity Florida's undergraduate degree programs are designed to meet these objectives:

 - Foster key skills, such as writing, speaking, critical thinking, problem solving, information literacy, ethical thinking, and the ability to integrate faith, values, and practice.